Frequently Asked Questions

 The Unique Quote Research Project is a core part of Viewsbank’s work in market research.
 Members are explicitly invited to take part in this scheme, which uses elements of your personal information in order to gather insurance quotes.
 At no point is a member’s information given to a third party on a level which is individually identifiable, instead we aggregate the data in order to analyse market trends and behaviour.

-Every single time we would like to use your data, we will explicitly ask you for permission.
-If you agree to let us do so we will give you a £5 cash reward.
+Every single time we would like to use your data, we will email you and give you the option to opt out.
+If you agree to let us use your data we will give you a £5 cash reward.
 You can read more about our Unique Quote Research Project here, and in section 15 of our Terms and Conditions.

 In order to ensure that Viewsbank is a safe, respectful, and enjoyable experience for all of our users, and also to protect the integrity of our research, we ask that members follow certain rules and codes of conduct when they sign up to the website.